 Our Sunday resident artist Maya Wolfe once again has designed a package to occupy and delight our youngest participants all afternoon – and, we dare say, their carers too!
 In the Creative Arena circus tent snuggled in the trees adjacent to the Park’s children’s play area

 Maya Wolf is a Bath based artist whose work spans many forms, from sculpture and site specific installation to carnival costume, structures, puppetry, performance and more.
 Her quirky, honest style has seen her work showcased across the UK and abroad, to great acclaim.
 Her use of simple, beautiful materials, often re-purposed, give her work a feeling of character and identity that sparks intrigue in the viewer.

 It is her passion for creating art that is accessible, that draws in people of all ages and backgrounds.
 With many years experience as a practising community artist she offers workshops in a diverse range of media, including willow and recycled and found objects.

-Eco Arts in The Park
+Circus Arts in The Park

 2018 also celebrates the 250th anniversary of the Circus, and Keynsham Music Festival has acknowledged this in two ways: